arjunkapoor4/PHARMACY-MANAGEMENT-SYSTEM/README.md

 Login System: Secure access with a simple username/password mechanism.

 Data is stored in structured text files, and the system uses file handling extensively to simulate a basic database.
 This project demonstrates practical use of object-oriented programming, file I/O, and console UI design in C++.

+NOTE: IF YOU WANT TO ACCESS THE FULL FLEDGED SYSTEM, PLEASE DOWNLOAD THE F_PRO.ZIP AND START USING FROM LOGIN.EXE